wp-plugins/rating-widget/readme.txt

 More info here - http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks

 == Change Log ==
+= 1.4.4 =
+* Sponsor: Added Host1Plus banners.

+= 1.4.3 =
+* New: Localized to Catalan.
+* New: Localized to Indonesian.
+* New: Localized to Mongolian.

 = 1.4.2 =
 * New: Updated JS, CSS & Image urls to new sub-domains.
 * New: Localized to Lithuanian.